Thursday, January 30, 2025

 Alicia took a moment to recover before asking, “You sure?”
 Dr. Pupe nodded in response, clearly making an effort to be a nice guy at the last possible moment, when it mattered the least.
 Still, at this final moment, she felt like appreciating it.
 “Thanks.
 And thank you, seriously, for keeping me on the past two-and-a-half or so years.
 I know I gave you a few reasons not to,” said Alicia, shutting down her computer a final time.

-Except for those times, it was nice to have you aboard,” replied the doctor.
+Except for those times, it was nice having you aboard,” replied her now-former boss.

-First thing out the door, Alicia checked her mobile.
+Out the door and into the car.
+She turned the key, cranked the heat, and checked her mobile.
 5:17 PM, battery at three of four bars, 1 text message.

 Fri Feb 13, 2004